yueguoguo/yueguoguo.github.io/_posts/2021-10-31-data-science-journey.md

 There is a group of technologies that I am keen on seeing their success application.
 I have either self studied or practiced these technologies during my work at Microsoft but have limited chances to put them into a production system.
-These technologies may not strictly fall into any sub-category of data science and machine learing but I do see their potential value in the near future.
+However, I do see their potential value in the near future.

 * **Reinforcement learning**.
 [In many application scenarios like online personalization, algorithmic trading, gaming, etc., reinforcement learning